schlesnerlab/rebatest/README.md

 # Pipeline for Enrichment Analysis of Variants in Case Cohorts

-This pipeline evaluates the enrichment of variants with adjustable parameters, e.g.:
+This pipeline evaluates the enrichment of variants with **adjustable parameters**, e.g.:
 - **Allele Frequency (AF) < 0.01**
 - **CADD scores > 20** and / or
 - **spliceAI scores > 0.2**